-I know -it’s hard, it seems too hippy, it seems intimidating, it’s sometimes a bit confronting.( and no you don’t have to sit on the edge of a wharf at sunrise being really flexible- I needed a picture…..)
+I know -it’s hard, it seems too hippy, it seems intimidating, it’s sometimes a bit confronting (and no you don’t have to sit in the mist at the edge of a lake at dawn - I needed a picture…..)

 It’s not the 1970’s anymore so meditation is now ‘less kaftan and incense’ and more available on apps Headspace and ‘10% Happier‘.
 I confess I dabble and when I meditate my mind is NEVER blank, or even remotely like a lotus flower, but despite this I feel it still really works.
 The positive effects of meditation are not fake news it’s a ‘sciencey’ fact.

 Here is a podcast by the great guys in my homeland at Slow Your Home.
 It’s a non intimidating practical story about a regular Joe ( his name is Kevin actually) who turned his serious anxiety around with meditation.